Joseph Adamson

 Co-Host & News Producer, Democracy Now!

 Nermeen Shaikh is a Co-Host and News Producer at Democracy Now!
 She is the author of The Present as History published by Columbia University Press.
 She has a B.A.
-(Honours) from Queen’s University in Canada, and an M.Phil. in politics from Cambridge University.… read more »
+(Honours) from Queen’s University in Canada, and an M.Phil. in politics from Cambridge University.
+She regularly speaks on issues ranging from contemporary news media and film... read more! »

 Francis X. Shen